-If the annual increase was 10% then in 10 years a physical would cost $1,556.75.
+If the annual increase were 10% then in 10 years, a physical would cost $1,556.75.
 What if it increases by more than 10%?
 How will it be paid?
-Now consider the Baby Boomers, all 70 million of us, how will our medical care be paid for?
+Now consider the Baby Boomers, all 70 million of us; how will our medical care be paid for?
 Will Medicare stand up and deliver?
 My guess is no, and we will need to become more active in the percentage of our medical care costs.

 A little research into this topic of future medical costs will do nothing but confuse you; guesses are all over the place.
 A recent article in Forbes suggests that in the 20 years after age 65, we should plan to spend out of pocket at least $142,000 (each!).
 From that guess, it can soar as high as $250,000 with each future estimator throwing caution to the wind; the fact is no one knows.

-What is in general agreement is this: the estimate of our contribution to our medical care after age 65 does NOT include any expenses for Long Term Care (Nursing Home).
+In general agreement, the estimate of our contribution to our medical care after age 65 does NOT include any expenses for Long Term Care (Nursing Home).
 When those expenses are part of the financial planning, the sky can be the limit.

 It is entirely possible that the Baby Boomer generation could break the bank, both federal and state.
 Just think of government as the “bank,” we could actually break the bank just caring for the needs of one single generation.